MJLevine65/Interpreter-Project/README.md

 # Interpreter-Project

-An Interpreter made in OCaml
+A simple stack-oriented programming language interpreter made with OCaml for a Class Project